catalinlup/deep-learning-deltacnn-reproducibility/README.md

 #### Crina Mihalache
 - Review of the original paper.
-- Doing research on how DeltaCNN works.
+- Doing research on DeltaCNN & attempt at basic Resnet implementation.
-- Preparing slides for the weekly TA meetings.
+- Analyzing proposed data set and alternatives.
 - Note taking and project organization.
 - Working on the blog post.